Monday, November 29, 2010

 Christmas Spending - PASS week six

 I just realized that Christmas is like a month away!
 We have just over a month to get ready!
 Eek!
 Thinking about Christmas shopping got me wondering how you handle this with your teens?
 Are your teens responsible for buying gifts for family members?
 Do you give them money to use?
 Do they use their own money?
-Do you exchange gifts with multiple family members or do you draw names and have only person to buy for?
+Do you exchange gifts with multiple family members or do you draw names and have only one person to buy for?

 In years past, I've done all the shopping for everyone.
 This year, being a newly single mom to six kids in this economy, things are going to be different.
 This year, I'm stressing the meaning of the season.
 We're talking about the joy of spending time with family.
 We're remembering that the thought behind the gift is what is important.